stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 The skybox will be implemented as a cube centred on the camera rendered with a cubemap texture.

-Initially each image will be loaded and copied separately to the cubemap texture, we will then implement a compound _image array_ to improve the performance of the loading process.
+We will then make changes to improve the performance of the loading process and to simplify building the render sequence.

-TODO

 ---